About Hafod Estate | Hafod Uchtryd

 A short climb brings you to a viewpoint and the obelisk, erected in 1805 to commemorate Francis, 5th Duke of Bedford, 'the most judicious and munificent promoter of the National Agriculture'.
 By a zig-zag descent you reach the return path, which follows an evenly graded route to the church.

-This spectacular route takes the walker on a long, narrow loop up one side of the Ystwyth gorge and down the other.
+Ystwyth Gorge Walk is a spectacular route that takes the walker on a long, narrow loop up one side of the Ystwyth gorge and down the other.
 It connects with both the lady's and Gentleman's Walks and can be walked as an addition to either.
 Experience the dramatic River Ystwyth gorge from the Chain Bridge, especially after heavy rain.

 Despite the dramatic scenery along the walk, the gradients are relatively gentle, but it is not a route suitable for those who dislike steep drops beside the path.
 The focal point of the Ystwyth Gorge walk is the Chain bridge and the nearby Gothic Arcade – a ruined stone arch that overlooks the bridge and a bend in the river with remarkable rock formations.

-The Gentleman’s Walk, the second celebrated Picturesque circuit created by Johnes, passes through wilder scenery and steeper ground than the other walks at Hafod.
+Gentleman's Walk is the second celebrated Picturesque circuit created by Johnes, passes through wilder scenery and steeper ground than the other walks at Hafod.
 The starting point for this walk is the Alpine Bridge, one mile from the car park.